CASFRI/CASFRI/documentation/inventory_update_procedure.md

 **6. Make sure changes in translation tables and helper functions did not have unwanted side effect on other translations by running the translation tests and compare the results with the archived test tables.**

 **7. Translate the new inventories using the proper workflow/02_produceCASFRI/02_perInventory scripts.**
     Copy and adjust an existing script if none exists for the new inventories.
 Check that the count of translated rows in the casfri50.cas_all tables matches the number of rows in the rawfri tables.
+Adjust and run all the scripts in the CASFRI/workflow/02_produceCASFRI/03_ConstraintsChecksAndIndexes/ folder

 **8. Regenerate the flat tables like this:**